Geoffrey-McGregor/CHMC-Codes/README.md

 **dt** is the time step

-The output of ChiSampler is two matrices containing two Chains X N matrices, the first being the CHMC samples and the second being the HMC-Leapfrog samples
+The output of ChiSampler is two matrices containing two Chains by N matrices, the first being the CHMC samples and the second being the HMC-Leapfrog samples

 # PCompact PGauss:
 Here you find one executable file, PGaussSampler.

-Running _PGaussSampler_ with a specified dimension d on line 9 will reproduce a convergence plot as seen in Figure 4 of the paper.
+Running _PGaussSampler_ with a specified dimension d on line 9 will reproduce a convergence plot as seen in **Figure 4** of the paper.

 You may choose the value of PGauss on line 5 to be 2,4 or 6.
 If you wish to choose a different value for p, you will need to reference our paper's supplemental for how to adjust the Newton solve.